sbabbi/engunits/README.md

 ### Conversions

 Beside dimensional analysis, this library also provides units conversion.
-By design all the unit conversion must be explicit, in order to signal that this is actually a non-zero-overhead operation (we have to mulitply by a conversion factor).
+By design all the unit conversion must be explicit, in order to signal that this is actually a non-zero-overhead operation (we have to multiply by a conversion factor).

 ```cpp
     quantity<double, si::millimeter> length( 4.0_m ); // ok, convert from meter to millimeter.